-Camping and picnicking.
+Camping and Picnicking.
 Within the NRA, management of camping and picnicking activities would continue.
 In Land Unit B (Blue Mesa Reservoir Agency), USFS, and BLM lands from the existing NRA (north of Sapinero Basin) to the southern edge of the West Elk Wilderness Area would be transferred to NPS, including the Soap Creek Campground that is currently managed by the USFS.
 BLM has indicated a desire and expectation that the large parcel of their land in the Dillon Pinnacles area that would come under NPS management would continue to have only non-motorized access to protect wildlife, scenery, and other natural values.
 At this time, the National Park Service has no reason to believe otherwise.
 However, final determination would be made via a new general management plan or implementation plan for the area; and BLM would be invited to participate in the planning process.
 The management of this area by one agency rather than by three would provide long-term moderate benefits to visitors, operational benefits to the agencies, because the area would be managed under the guidelines of only one agency, and that agency would be the sole presence or contact for visitors.

-- Direct and indirect long-term adverse impacts are possible due to the change in front-country campground management.
-Existing camping opportunities in undesignated sites would be lost because NPS would change the management of the area to designated camping only.
-Although management of Soap Creek campground would be transferred, NPS would permit all existing uses within the campground, including camping and use of the existing horse corrals.
+Direct and indirect long-term adverse impacts are possible due to the change in front-country campground management.
+Some camping opportunities in undesignated sites might be lost because NPS would limit the area where dispersed camping could occur.
+However, in the Soap Creek Campground, NPS would consider designating an area within and near the corrals for "open camping," thus reducing the impact to users who prefer to camp in the vicinity of their horses.
+Although management of that campground would be transferred, NPS would allow most existing uses to continue, including use of the existing horse corrals, and overnight trailhead parking.
 This would result in a long-term negligible to minor adverse impact on campground users accustomed to current undesignated camping opportunities.
-However, there would also be long-term minor beneficial impacts as a result of greater NPS presence, including increased law enforcement and campground maintenance. - Transfer of lands from the USFS to NPS could also result in possible increased restrictions on motorized use, and seasonal access limitations to sensitive habitat areas in those lands.
+However, there would also be long-term minor beneficial impacts as a result of greater NPS presence, including increased law enforcement and campground maintenance.

+Transfer of lands from the USFS to NPS could also result in possible increased restrictions on motorized use, and seasonal access limitations to sensitive habitat areas in those lands.
 This could result in long-term minor to moderate adverse impacts on visitor experience in formerly non-NRA public lands, depending on visitor expectations.

-Hiking/backpacking/sightseeing/backcountry experience/and other recreational activities.
-Recreational activities including hiking, backpacking, sightseeing, other backcountry experiences, horseback riding, mountain biking, cross-country skiing, and other related activities would continue within the NRA, similar to Alternative I. Potential acquired interests in private lands within the COA surrounding the NRA would provide opportunities to expand suitable land-based recreational opportunities and legal public access for hiking, backpacking, mountain biking, horseback riding, trails to scenic overlooks, ice climbing, and other activities.
+Hiking/Backpacking/Sightseeing/ Backcountry Experience/and Other Recreational Activities.
+Recreational activities including hiking, backpacking, sightseeing, other backcountry experiences, horseback riding, mountain biking, cross-country skiing, and other related activities would continue within the NRA, similar to Alternative I. Existing nonmotorized trails on agency lands added to the NRA boundary would remain, and NPS would assume maintenance responsibilities of such trails.
+Potential acquired interests in private lands within the COA surrounding the NRA would provide opportunities to expand suitable landbased recreational opportunities and legal public access for hiking, backpacking, mountain biking, horseback riding, trails to scenic overlooks, ice climbing, and other activities.